YoussefE95/Pop-Setup/README.md

 These are the files for my Pop_OS! setup.

-install.sh: installs vs-code, spotify, discord, tutanota, mozillavpn, ranger, tweaks, and copies all setting files
+install.sh: installs vs-code, spotify, discord, tutanota, dropbox, ranger, tweaks, and copies all setting files

 Fonts are Iosevka (https://github.com/be5invis/iosevka)